 In 1994, the “connection project” physically connected Freeman’s Rural Medical Clinic, built in 1963, to the hospital.
 The “connection project” included a new hospital nurse’s station, new lab and X-Ray areas, two birthing suites, ICU, surgical suites, a 3-bay emergency room, and a prayer room.
 The new main entrance to the hospital faces east with a spacious parking area.

 The Freeman Regional Health Services complex also includes Walnut Street Village, a 10-apartment congregate living facility constructed in 1997.
 An additional apartment complex, Dewald Street Village, was completed in July 0f 2007.
 The new facility, located directly west of Walnut Street Village, also has ten apartments like Walnut Street Village.
 Each apartment has its own garage, accessible without going outdoors.
 There is a large central commons dining area, lounge and kitchenette.
 A continental breakfast is provided to the residents 7 days a week through the Freeman Regional Health Services Dietary Department.

 A significant change took place the summer of 2004.
 The original name of the facility, Freeman Community Hospital and Nursing Home, became Freeman Regional Health Services.
 The board of directors, along with Administrator Dan Gran felt a name change was appropriate given the “regional scope” of hospital and nursing home services.
 In addition, separate names were given to the hospital and nursing home - the hospital became “Freeman Medical Center” and the nursing home became “Oakview Terrace.”

 In 2005, Rural Medical Clinics and Freeman Regional Health Services announced plans for changes in their obstetrics services that include ending the delivery of babies at Freeman Hospital.
 However, the facility continues to offer prenatal education for couples expecting a baby, as well as postpartum services.
 Deliveries will be referred elsewhere; however, FRHS staff will continue to provide emergency OB care.
 Baby deliveries ended June 1, 2005.

-Daniel L. Gran has been CEO of the facility since January of 2000.
-He resigned his position as CEO; his last day was January 2, 2015.
+Daniel L. Gran, who has been CEO of the facility since January of 2000, resigned his position as CEO; his last day was January 2, 2015.
+Nick Brandner has been hired as interim CEO.